Portraits by Var, the artist

-November 22nd was the culmination of months' worth of teamwork, beginning last spring with a critical race theory workshop led by Khadijah Abdurahman.
+November 22nd was the culmination of months' worth of teamwork, beginning last spring with a critical race theory workshop funded by Humanities NY and led by Khadijah Abdurahman.
 Content generated by the Reality Poets in the workshop became the basis for the I Can Breathe map that was used to introduce Milstein Fellows to Roosevelt Island on the 22nd.
 To make the map, every Friday from early October to late November OPEN DOORS members would go down to the MakerLAB to work with CT students and local artists.
 The map of Roosevelt Island is created almost entirely out of cardboard and features Elias William's portraits of the Reality Poets.
 Below the map are buttons that can be pressed to play audio recordings of each members stories, poetry, or music.

 The I Can Breathe map required mad hours of work from the Reality Poets and friends.
 Khadijah was the creative lead for the project; Niti worked on organizing everyone; Hufsa and Andrés used the laser cutter to do most of the cardboard cutting and etching; Thom led the gluing and painting; Bil, Hufsa, and Andrés programmed the buttons; and Lauren did the collages behind the portraits.
 It took a village to complete this map.